juliajmg/phd_project/PITCHME.md

 Poner logo de Research Group in Recreational Fisheries, Fish Ecology and Human Dimensions at the Leibniz-Institute of Freshwater Ecology and Inland Fisheries, or as a collaboration with the Research Group on Adaptive Behaviour and Interaction of the University of Barcelona.**
 * As a way of saving energy but still respond efficiently to perturbations.

----
+---?image=

 ## Kilobots
-- Simple low-cost swarm robot by the Self-organizing Systems Research Group at Harvard University.

-CARACTERÍSTICAS Y FOTO
+@ul[brighten]
+- Designed as swarm robots:
+  - Simple
+  - Low-cost ($14)
+  - Small (~3 cm of diameter)
+  - Scalable
+@ulend

+Note:
+- Kilobots are simple low-cost robots, designed by the Self-Organizing Systems Research Group at Harvard University, with the intention of building a robot with which collective behaviors algorithms could be tested.
+They are reasonable cheap (about 14 dollars each), small (around 3 cm of diameter) and scalable (you can handle all kilobots at once, in the sense of programming, powering them on and charging)

 +++
+#### Description

+1. Differential drive locomotion:
+  1. Two vibrating motors.
+    1. Rotate at 45º/s and go forward 1cm/s.

+2. On-board computation power.
+  1. ATmega 328p microcontroller as CPU.
+    1. 32KB of memory.

+3. Naearby-robots communication
+  1. Infrared (IR) transmitter and receiver
+    1. 10 cm radius.

+4. Nearby-robots distance sensing
+  1. IR intensity.

+5. Display current state
+  1. RGB LED light.

+Note:
+- They are aquipped with two independently-controllable vibrating motors to rotate to the left or right (at approximately 45º/s) and to go forward approximately 1cm/s.
+They have an infrared receiver and transmitter for close-range communication (of around 10 cm radius), and a RGB LED light emmiter to display information to the operator.
+- They have a ATmega 328p microcontroller as a brain with 32KB of memory, and they can exange up to 9 bytes of information and estimate distance to nearby-robots depending on infrarred intensity.

++++
+### Experimental setup
 Setup del overhead controller, kilobots y KiloGUI

+Note:
+The implementation of behavioral algorithms is done in C-programming language and they use a kilobot-specific library to control basic functions.
+The experimental setup is as shown: The executable is loaded from a graphical interface to an oberhead controller, that sends the programm via infrarred to all kilobots at once.

+Kilobots move in a smooth, flat and glossy surface: concretely a dry erase white board.
 ---

-- Kilobots have been used to study:
+#### Kilobots have been used to study:

 1. Collective decision-making
-2. Space exploratin and eficiency in information transfer
+2. Space exploration and efficiency in information transfer
 3. Collective transport of objects.

 FOTOS Y VIDEOS DE LOS ESTUDIOS: Valentini2016, Dimidov2016 Rubenstein2013
+Note:

 ---

-### GOAL
+### GOALS

 - Implement and vary collective motion interaction-rules on kilobots to study leader-follower dynamics, and their impact on information transfer and collective decision-making processes.

-- Relate their behavior with those of animal collectives, and on the other
+- Relate their behavior with those of animal collectives.

 - Contribute with collective algorithms with which robots swarms can efficiently fulfill complex tasks.